-Our highly experienced and dedicated team was set up in 2010 and specialises in hydrogeological services to the mining industry and hydrological, hydrogeological and geological advice to the renewables and infrastructure sectors in the UK.
-We have developed established links with a number of leading associates to offer a broader suite of professional services directly linked to the water and soil environment.
-We now have offices in both Edinburgh and Bristol and offer a dedicated team of field technicians that can provide high quality data efficiently and economically throughout the UK.
+Our highly experienced and dedicated team was set up in 2010 and specialiseshydrological, hydrogeological, geological and peat advice to the renewables, infrastructure and water use sectors in the UK.
+We have established links with a number of leading associates to offer a broader suite of professional services directly linked to the water and soil environment.
+We have offices in both Edinburgh and Bristol and offer a dedicated team of field technicians that can provide high quality data efficiently and economically throughout the UK.

 Duncan Saunders - Managing Director, Hydrogeologist